Mathnerd314/stroscot/docs/Logic.rst

 The polarized negations and shifts show up in polarized linear logic. :cite:`zeilbergerLogicalBasisEvaluation2009` In particular :math:`\Sigma` is positive while :math:`\Pi` is negative.
 We use the opposite direction for shifts from :cite:`zeilbergerLogicalBasisEvaluation2009` with the mnemonic that an up shift converts from negative to positive, hence increases the value.
 For most purposes the polarity does not matter (they have identical derivation rules) so we write :math:`\neg A` and :math:`\smash{\updownarrow}A`. :cite:`nigamAlgorithmicSpecificationsLinear2009` uses delay operators :math:`\delta^\pm(\cdot)` instead of shifts.

-The jumbo connectives have the nice property that any purely-positive or purely-negative combination connectives  can be written as a single jumbo connective.
+The jumbo connectives have the nice property that any combination of purely-positive or purely-negative connectives is equivalent to a single jumbo connective, "unpacking" the formulas.

 Exponentials
 ============